jerryendrina/Covid-19-API-Vignette/README.md

 highest next to Indonesia in all numerical summaries and across all three variables.

-## Barplots
+## 3. Bar plots

-For our barplots example, we will use the October 1, 2021 data of the five countries.
-The use of barplots help us show comparison between categories of data.
+For our bar plots example, we will use the October 1, 2021 data of the five countries.
+The use of bar plots help us show comparison between categories of data.
 In the example below, we will still use the three variables new cases, new deaths and active cases.